Post

 Running the exploit on the container

-Running “docker exec -it webappdev01 /bin/sh” on the host
+Running docker command on the host

 Success!
 I was able to get root access on the Netcat listener.

-Privileged access to the server (root)
+Privileged access to the server